 Evan B. via Yelp

 Miri’s is a little gem at the south end of the Golden Gardens Bathhouse with fresh ingredients and healthy options.
-After a day of play in the sand, exploring tide pools, and throwing Frisbees in the grass, Miri’s hits the spot.
+After a day of play in the sand, exploring tide pools, and throwing Frisbees in the grass, Miri’s hits the spot for outdoor dining on the beach.

 Tip: Heading to a picnic or potluck at Golden Gardens?
 Stop at Miri’s for yummy takeout options: acai bowls, big salads and kebab sandwiches.
 They also cater beach birthday parties.

-Kids will love the little Dutch pancakes called poffertjes, berry slushies, and Full Tilt ice cream bars.8498 Seaview Pl NW
+Kids will love the little Dutch pancakes called poffertjes, berry slushies, and Full Tilt ice cream bars.

 Seattle, WA 98117